axelvaldez/radical-companies/_posts/the-fiat-system-has-been-good/2024-12-08-005-the-fiat-system-has-been-good.markdown

  <div class="_citation">
   <p>&ldquo;<em>The battlefields of the 20th century stimulated the progress of surgery and taught the surgeon innumerable lessons, which were subsequently applied in civilian practice.</em>&rdquo;</p>
  </div>
  <p>I need to repeat that I have nothing against <em>money making</em>.
-But I want alternatives that makes employees into co-owners so they can benefit from all transactions.
+But I want alternatives that makes employees into co-owners so they can benefit from all transactions,  and not at the mercy of a benevolent boss.</p>

 <h1>Just A Few</h1>
  <div class="_citation">